surf-visualization/blospray/readme.md

 * In many cases only a subset of OSPRay parameters can be set from Blender, either using UI elements or using custom properties

-* Scene management on the render server is currently non-existent.
-I.e. memory usage increases after each render.
+* Scene management on the render server is not optimal yet.
+I.e. memory usage will usually increase after each render.

-* Caching of scene data on the server, especially for large data loaded by plugins, is planned to be implemented, but isn't there yet.
-I.e. currently all scene data is re-sent when rendering a new image.
+* Caching of scene data on the server, especially for large data loaded by plugins, is partly done.
+A large part of the scene data is re-sent when rendering a new image.

 * Only a single (hard-coded) transfer function for volume rendering and slice planes are supported.

-Similar for materials on geometry.
+* Only a few OSPRay materials can be set through the shader editor.
+They also don't work on all types of geometry yet.

 * Only final (F12 key) renders are supported.
-Preview rendering is technically feasible, but is not implemented yet.
+Preview rendering is not implemented yet, but is high on the list of features to add

 * Error handling isn't very good yet, causing a lockup in the Blender script in case the BLOSPRAY server does something wrong (like crash ;-))